y33-j3T/Contributing-to-Open-Source-Tips-and-Tricks/README.md

 ```

 ## Git FAQ
-- [How to make Git “forget” about a file that was tracked but is now in .gitignore?][1]
+- How to make Git “forget” about a file that was tracked but is now in .gitignore?
+[See][1]

 ## Writing READMEs